 10 Ways To Have Fun With Kids In Hanoi

 Hanoi is my pick for the best place to begin a visit to Vietnam with kids, especially smaller kids.
-As the country’s capital and second largest city Hanoi has plenty of fun things to see and do.
+The country’s capital and second largest city, Hanoi has plenty of fun things to see and do.
 And its size, traffic, noise and congestion are more manageable than Ho Chi Minh City’s, which you’ll appreciate with younger travelers.

 10 Top Things To Do in Hanoi With Kids